IBM/telco-network-cloud-drivers/content/reference/deployment-model.md

 ### Use of namespaces

-Namespaces can be a useful tool to allow the use of a single cluster to be used to support the deployment of multiple LM environments while maintaining isolation.
+Namespaces can be a useful tool to allow the use of a single cluster to be used to support the deployment of multiple TNCO environments while maintaining isolation.
 This can potentially allow

-In some cases customers chose to have a single LM env on the production cluster to ensure full isolation and the provision of the maximum set of cluster resources to the production instance.
+In some cases customers chose to have a single TNCO env on the production cluster to ensure full isolation and the provision of the maximum set of cluster resources to the production instance.

 ### LMCTL